cryogars/goshawk/README.md

 - Wilder, Brenton A., et al. "Computationally efficient retrieval of snow surface properties from spaceborne imaging spectroscopy measurements through dimensionality reduction using k-means spectral clustering."
 IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (2024).

 ## Ideas for improvements
-- find a way to remove the use of libRadtran for an accurate surrogate model
+-  faster way than libRadtran but still has the flexiblity of user O3, h2o, aot.